Ben-m-s/Sitecore82TDS/README.md

 This proposal aims to add the following enhancements:

  - Example for a TDS project in the solution
- - Ability to access the Website folder in the container at debugging time (with VS2017).
+ - Ability to access the "Website" folder in the container at debugging time (with VS2017).
 This folder is embedded in the container in the Release configuration for easier deployment.
+ - Simplicity: Avoid the need of a Synchronisation mecanism to update the "Website" folder with VS2017 while developing.
  - Support for specialized (slightly different) containers at debugging time.
    - Ability to persist all content of the Data folder (not only log and serialization files)
  - Performance improvements.